There are no facilities.

 The rock is roughly an inverted U shape, with a central valley flowing south.

 Some good news about the fire is that it was so intense that most wild oat seeds were incinerated, which gave native plant species a chance to reestablish.
+The bad news is bird and animal destruction, although they will gradually recolonise from the adjoining unburnt section of Birdwhistle Nature Reserve.

 There was little plant cover in 2022 apart from some fire colonising species, moss, limited tree / shrub regrowth, and some orchids.
 Caladenia flava, Caladenia integra, and lots of Pyrorchis nigricans.